-Barramundi are what draws many thousands of anglers to the N.T. each year.
+Barramundi are a fish that draws many thousands of anglers to the N.T. each year.
 They are on most fishos bucket list, and rightly so!

-I must admit that even after being involved in thousands of captures, those really big barra still make me nervous.
-When that huge bucket head comes thrashing from the murkey depths, its massive paddle tail showering you all in spray it’s hard to keep a level head – but someone has to!
+I must admit even after being involved in thousands of captures, those really big barra still make me nervous.
+When that huge bucket head comes thrashing from the murky depths, its massive paddle tail showering you all in spray it’s hard to keep a level head – but someone has to!